aMurphy85/MS2-Memory_game/README.md

         - The website is responsive to all device sizes (desktop, tablet and phones) maintaining its 4 X 4 game grid with game card sizes that are still clear to see.

+### _Manual testing_
+#### _Desktop_
+    - Navbar links:
+        - Hover mouse over links, verify that the purple and red text color change effects the appropriate link.
+        - Click on both links, verify that the correct pop up modal comes up in the right location.

+    - Navbar:
+        - Scroll down the page, verify the navbar is not fixed to the top of the page at all times.

+    - Title image:
+        - Check the size and position fits the design and layout of the page.

+    - Header & Instructions:
+        - Verify the positioning is central, correct sizing for users to see clearly.

+    - Flips counter:
+        - Verify the counter is positioned central is sized correctly for users to see clearly.

+    - Game area / cards:
+        - Verify game grid is central and fits the design of the page and clear to users to see.
+        - Verify the cards are sized well, and spaced evenly apart creating a smoother UX.
+        - Verify the card images are clear for users to see.
+        - Hover over the cards, verify the bright cyan border is working making it clear to user what card they are on.
+        - Click on the game cards, verify that the cards are rotating and displaying the crewmate images for users to match.
+        - Click on same card, verify that the turned over card can't be clicked on again and simulate a match.
+        - Click on 2 cards, verify that a third card can't be selected.
+        - Cards match, verify that when 2 cards that have been turned over match that they dissappear so they can't be selected again.
+        - cards do not match, verify that when 2 cards that have been turned over do not match that they flip back over to the original state.

+    - Restart and Quit buttons:
+        - Verify that the 2 buttons are sized equally and spaced evenly apart.
+        - Hover on, verify that the background and text color change within the buttons.
+        - Click on the buttons, verify that the appropriate pop up modal shows with the correct content, and is positioned correctly.
+        - Click on the modal buttons, verify that they perform the correct tasks:
+            - restart modal 'No', closes the modal window and continue playing the game.
+            - restart modal 'Yes', refreshes the page, shuffles the cards and resets flips counter.
+            - quit modal 'Stay', closes the modal window and continue playing the game.
+            - quit modal 'Leave', refreshes the page, shuffles the cards and resets flips counter.

+    - Victory pop up window:
+        - Match all the cards and complete the game, verify that the victory pop up window shows after the correct delay and is positioned correctly so that users can see it easily.
+        - Verify that the content within the modal is correct and shows the amount of flips the user made to complete the game.
+        - Play again button, verify that the button refreshes the page, shuffles the cards and resets flips counter ready for users to play again.

+#### _Tablet & Mobile devices_
+    - Navbar toggler icon:
+        - Verify that the burger icon shows up on smaller screen devices instead of the navbar links.
+        - Verify that when the burger icon is clicked on the dropdown menu works and reveals the links inside.
+        - Verify that when the navbar links have been clicked on that the appropriate modal displaying the correct content pops up.

+    - Navbar:
+        - Scroll down the page, verify the navbar is not fixed to the top of the page at all times.

+    - Title image:
+        - Check the size and position still fits the design and layout of the page.

+    - Header & Instructions:
+        - Verify the positioning is central, still a good size for users to see clearly.

+    - Flips counter:
+        - Verify the counter is positioned central, and still sized so that the users can still see it clearly.

+    - Game area / cards:
+        - Verify game grid fits the screen size appropriately, maintains the 4X4 grid and still clear for users to see.
+        - Verify the cards size changes to fit screen size, and spaced evenly apart creating a smoother UX.
+        - Verify the card images are still clear to the users to see.
+        - Click on the game cards, verify that the cards are rotating and displaying the crewmate images for users to match.
+        - Click on same card, verify that the turned over card can't be clicked on again and simulate a match.
+        - Click on 2 cards, verify that a third card can't be selected.
+        - Cards match, verify that when 2 cards that have been turned over match that they dissappear so they can't be selected again.
+        - cards do not match, verify that when 2 cards that have been turned over do not match that they flip back over to the original state.

+    - Restart and Quit buttons:
+        - Verify that the 2 buttons are still sized equally and clear to users.
+        - Click on the buttons, verify that the appropriate pop up modal shows with the correct content, and fits the screen size correctly.
+        - Click on the modal buttons, verify that they perform the correct tasks:
+            - restart modal 'No', closes the modal window and continue playing the game.
+            - restart modal 'Yes', refreshes the page, shuffles the cards and resets flips counter.
+            - quit modal 'Stay', closes the modal window and continue playing the game.
+            - quit modal 'Leave', refreshes the page, shuffles the cards and resets flips counter.

+    - Victory pop up window:
+        - Match all the cards and complete the game, verify that the victory pop up window shows after the correct delay and fits the screen correctly so that users can see it easily.
+        - Verify that the content within the modal is correct and shows the amount of flips the user made to complete the game.
+        - Play again button, verify that the button refreshes the page, shuffles the cards and resets flips counter ready for users to play again.

 ### __HTML validator results__